microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/03-offline-migration.md

 There are other 3rd party tools similar to MySQL Workbench and dbeaver which the attendees may choose if they are familiar with them.
 There is also [mydumper/myloader](https://centminmod.com/mydumper.html) to use for MySQL

 Another way is to login to the database container and then try to launch a connection to the Azure DB for MySQL or PostgreSQL.
 It will fail with a firewall error that will reveal the address.
-In the example below, pgtarget is the PostgreSQL server name, pgtarget2 is the MySQL servername and both has serveradmin as the admin user created on Azure.
+In the example below, pgtarget is the PostgreSQL server name, pgtarget2 is the MySQL servername and both has serveradmin as the admin user created on Azure:

 ```bash